Bird's Eyes Seeds

 HOW TO GROW

 Sowing: Direct sow in late fall, planting just below the surface.
 For spring planting, mix the seed with moist sand and store it in the refrigerator for 30 days; direct sow.
-To start indoors, sow seeds in a flat or individual peat pots 6-8 weeks before the last frost; keep the soil lightly moist and at a temperature of 70 degrees F until germination, which usually occurs within two weeks.
+To start indoors, sow Bird's Eye seeds in a flat or individual peat pots 6-8 weeks before the last frost; keep the soil lightly moist and at a temperature of 70 degrees F until germination, which usually occurs within two weeks.
 When the weather has warmed and the seedlings are well established, transplant outdoors.

 Growing: Keep the soil moist as the seedlings develop, which will happen rather slowly at first.
 Mature plants tolerate drought well, preferring hot and dry conditions; do not overwater, since this can cause disease.
 This plant adapts well to areas with rocky or sandy soil.
 It will self-sow, and is extremely attractive to butterflies and bees.